EvHaus/doby-grid/README.md

 Doby Grid has a lot of configurable options.
 Full documentation is provided on the wiki here: <https://github.com/globexdesigns/doby-grid/wiki>.

+### Change Logs

+Change logs for our releases can be found here: <https://github.com/globexdesigns/doby-grid/releases>.

 ### Submitting Bugs and Feature Requests

 Please use GitHub issues: <https://github.com/globexdesigns/doby-grid/issues>